NetEase-FuXi/EET/README.md

 $ git clone https://github.com/NetEase-FuXi/EET.git
 $ pip install .
 ```
-Recommend using nvcr.io/nvidia/pytorch:21.12-py3 and other series of images, you can also use the provided Dockerfile file
+Recommend using nvcr.io/nvidia/pytorch:21.12-py3 and other series of images, you can also use the provided Dockerfile file.

 #### From Docker